JamFactoryInc/simspace/notes.md

     Needless to say, I replaced my persistent Vector with a PackedFloat32Array directly, completely avoiding this glue code overhead, and look, we saved about 200 microseconds per frame.
     Easy as

+## 5.1.0.1:
+    Well, I got the numbers I was hoping for without ever needing to optimize my physics.
+    It is a grossly over-simplified version of physics, though, where particles have no knowledge of one-another, and non-axis-aligned surfaces do not exist.
+    Next, we'll be overhauling our physics,
+    and make use of some of the CPU power that we've been working so hard to save